asifhaider/Walking-In-The-Dead/README.md

 As a part of our **Level 1 Term 1** Project on **Structured Programming Language (C)**, it was developed.
 We used **iGraphics** (OpenGL wrapper for the graphical demonstration).

 Description : This is a 2D Zombie-Shooting Game named **Walking In The Dead**.
 The goal is to shoot the attacker zombies and gain points to pass the levels.
 Further instructions on Gameplay and How to Play can be found at the **How to Play** section inside the game.
 There is also a **High Score** section to enlist your best scores.
+Play the **Gameplay.mp4** video to take a look at the game.

 To run the game, do any of the following inside **Game** folder:
 - run **OpenGL.exe** or,